Financial Terms You Should Know

 - Budget.
 A budget is a financial planning tool that helps you determine how you spend your money and if your expenses exceed your income.
 People often use budgeting apps for this important step.

 - Credit score.
-A credit score is a calculation that lenders use to determine whether to lend you money.
+A credit score is a number usually between 300 and 900 calculated based on a formula and is a way to help lenders determine whether to lend you money.
 Landlords and employers may use it too.
-It’s based on your payment history and total debt, which could be in the form of credit cards, car loans, mortgages, and your history of making payments.
+Credit Scores are typically provided by different credit bureaus, like Transunion or Equifax, and may differ depending on formula or model used.
+Generally, however, it’s based on your payment history and total debt, which could be in the form of credit cards, car loans, mortgages, and your history of making payments.
 Learn more about credit scores.

 - Compound interest.
 Compound interest is the interest a bank pays on your money and the interest you’ve earned on it.
 It’s essentially earning interest on interest, which helps your money grow faster.